aaronfox/branch-predictor-simulator/README.md

 ## Introduction

-This is a branch predictor simulator.
+This is a branch predictor simulator for Bimodal, Gshare, Hybrid, and YehPatt implementations branch predictors.

 ## Usage

 Using the command shown as follows.

-To complie the program,
+To compile the program,

 >make